-If you are facing criminal charges, you don’t have to navigate the criminal justice system alone.
-We have defended many criminal charges, ranging from minor crimes to major felonies, including larcenies, drug possession and sale, assault, sexual assault, weapons charges, kidnapping, and domestic violence.
+If you are charged with a crime, you don’t have to navigate the criminal justice system alone.
+We have defended many criminal charges, ranging from minor crimes to major felonies, including drunk driving, larcenies, drug possession and sale, assault, sexual assault, weapons charges, kidnapping, and domestic violence.
 Even if your case seems hopeless to you, we will listen to you and help protect your rights and freedom.

-As an experienced criminal defense attorney, we can present many options you might not know.
+Experienced in criminal defense, we can present many options you might not know.
 For example, the State might not have enough evidence to prove its case beyond a reasonable doubt, or the State’s evidence might have been obtained pursuant to an illegal search or confession.
 Even if the evidence is so overwhelming that a conviction is likely, we can work with you toward the goal of avoiding jail time.
 Some pretrial programs even permit you to avoid jail time and a criminal conviction.
 Even if you have pleaded guilty, you may have options to receive minimal or no jail time for serious felonies.
 There are even remedies after conviction, including appeal, and collateral attacks (such as habeas corpus), and the erasure or pardon of a criminal record.

 We will work with you.
 We will stand up for you.

 Crimes in Connecticut

 When the State charges you with a crime, the State is accusing you of violating the law, sometimes of violating more than one law.
 The State decides the criminal charges to bring against you, and one set of facts may subject you to more than one criminal charge.
 It is important to remember that to convict you of any crime, the State must prove beyond a reasonable doubt that you committed the crime charged.
 Beyond a reasonable doubt is the highest standard of proof.
 Until the State meets that burden of proof, you are presumed innocent of the crime.